Marimekko Corporation, Interim Report, 3 November 2021 at 8.00 a.m.

 The Marimekko Group's net sales for 2021 are expected to be higher than in the previous year (2020: EUR 123.6 million).
-Comparable operating profit margin is estimated to be approximately on a par with or higher than in the previous year (2020: 16.3 percent).
+Comparable operating profit margin is estimated to be higher than in the previous year (2020: 16.3 percent).

-However, the instability caused by the coronavirus pandemic in Marimekko’s markets continues, and therefore there are significant uncertainties associated with the trend in net sales and earnings.
-These uncertainties are described in the Major risks and factors of uncertainty section of this interim report.
+The instability caused by the coronavirus pandemic in Marimekko’s markets continues.
+Therefore, there are still significant uncertainties associated with the trend in the company’s net sales and earnings due to the pandemic situation.
+These uncertainties are described in more detail in the Major risks and factors of uncertainty section of this interim report.

 % of net sales